crflemin/myoraptor-controller/kicad-pcb/README.md

 # myoraptor-controller
 A PCB shield for controlling the Raptor Reloaded 3D printed prosthetic with the MyoWare EMG sensor.
+KiCAD library references point to <a href="https://github.com/wickerbox/">Wickerbox Electronics</a>.
 Click <a href="https://oshpark.com/shared_projects/Pn4XONTR">here</a> to order this board from OSH Park!

 ## Board Previews